Contaminants of Concern

 The Northern Contaminants Program (NCP) is concerned with contaminants that reach the Arctic via long-range transport from source areas around the globe.
 These include a large number of persistent organic pollutants (POPs) and heavy metals, particularly mercury.
 These contaminants can achieve elevated concentrations in the tissues of Arctic wildlife and present a toxicological risk to wildlife and humans who consume them.

-The UNEP Minamata Convention on Mercury, a legally-binding agreement to cut emissions and releases of mercury to the environment, was formally adopted in October 2013 and now includes 128 signatures and 8 ratifications.
-It will enter into force after once the first at least 50 countries have ratified the agreement, advancing an international effort to reduce global mercury pollution and protect the environment and human health.
+The UNEP Minamata Convention on Mercury, a legally-binding agreement to cut emissions and releases of mercury to the environment, was formally adopted in October 2013 and entered into force on August 16, 2017, advancing an international effort to reduce global mercury pollution and protect the environment and human health.
 The NCP seeks annual monitoring of mercury from NCP projects as identified in the blueprints for Environmental Monitoring and Research, Human Health, and Community Based Monitoring and Research.

 Table A1.
 Metals of Concern for the NCP (eligible for annual sampling)